pygame-community/pygame-ce/docs/reST/ref/special_flags_list.rst

 =======================

     **Special flags are a means of controlling how a** :class:`Surface` **is drawn onto another**.
-    They can be used to create visual effects, such as glowing particles, or to perform image masking or manipulation.
+    They can be used to create visual effects, such as glowing particles, or to perform surface masking or manipulation.
     They are used with the following methods: